Tutorial: Downgrade Access Server

 If you don't have the correct software repository installed:

-Use the appropriate command to add the OpenVPN repository to your system.
+Use the appropriate command to add the OpenVPN repository to your system from the following guide: Troubleshooting an Access Server Installation.

-As we add new Access Server features, we correspondingly update the configuration database schema.
-To work correctly, Access Server needs the configuration database to be the same or an older version.
-Access Server can upgrade a configuration database automatically but can’t downgrade it.
-Hence, there is a need to restore a backup if you downgrade the Access Server.
+As we add new Access Server features, we update the configuration database schema accordingly.
+To work correctly, Access Server requires that the configuration database be the same version or an older version.
+Access Server can upgrade a configuration database automatically, but can’t downgrade it.
+Therefore, you need to restore a backup if you downgrade the Access Server.
 If you try to use a configuration from a newer Access Server version, you will likely encounter problems.

 Restore from a manual backup